Forms

 Give the print command by holding down the Command key on an Apple computer or Ctrl on a PC and pressing the letter P. At this point you will need to navigate one or more print dialogs and command buttons (“Print”, “Next,” etc.).
 If you are successful, congratulations.
 If not, please let us know by email (see below) or putting a note in in-house Mailbox 178.

-You might want to consider printing and filling out the following "Medical Emergency Information" form and posting in a prominent place in your home.
+NOTE: LiveAgeWell highly recommends that you place a filled-out, hard copy of the Medical Emergency Information Form and posting in a prominent place in your home.
 This will ensure that EMS (Emergency Medical Services) personnel are in the best position to help should they be called if you experience a medical emergency.
 To view the entire form, use the slide bar to the right of the form.

 The POLST (Practitioner Order for Life-Sustaining Treatment) form that follows should be completed with a health care provider if you or a person for whom you are responsible is at risk for a life-threatening clinical event because of a serious life-limiting medical condition, which may include advanced frailty.